 Ram Trucks Are Built To Serve

 Ram will offer five different special edition pickups where buyers can choose between two different colors that pertain to a specific branch of the military.
-One color choice will be a low-volume paint color, while the other will be a color that’s already offered on the standard 2020 Ram lineup.
+One color choice is be a low-volume paint color, while the other is a color that’s already offered on the standard 2020 Ram lineup.
 The point of the color choices is to celebrate each branch’s spirit, history, and mission.

 In essence, all Ram Trucks are built to serve as they’re known for their capability and reliability.
 Explore the Ram lineup at University Dodge and schedule your test drive today!
 Follow us on University Dodge social media to stay up to date with the latest Ram news, including the debut of the Built to Serve series.
 Be sure to thank a veteran today!